Densf2/playwright-demo-ui/README.md

 For storing selectors related to specific element header - created directory with name - components. \
 For better usage of elements/selectors implemented example of fixture that use the selectors from POM/component. \
 The file 'storage-state.\*' reuse the auth state and contains the combination of UI & API tests based on Playwright methods.

+_env variables usage_ \
+By default for running all the tests need to add env variables in dir env in the root directory of the project. \
+For trigger the tests on Github Actions - created list of secrets for actions.